agvicente/final-project/iot-ids-research/docs/artigo_completo_metodologia.md

 ## Abstract

 Internet of Things (IoT) networks face increasing security threats due to their heterogeneous nature and resource constraints.
 This study presents a comprehensive comparison of machine learning algorithms for anomaly detection in IoT environments using the CICIoT2023 dataset.
 We implemented a reproducible pipeline using Data Version Control (DVC) to evaluate seven different algorithms across multiple configurations.
 Our methodology employs stratified sampling, standardized preprocessing, and binary classification to distinguish between benign and malicious network traffic.
-The experimental framework includes rigorous statistical validation through multiple runs and comprehensive performance metrics including accuracy, precision, recall, F1-score, and ROC AUC.
+The experimental framework includes rigorous statistical validation through multiple runs and comprehensive performance metrics including accuracy, balanced accuracy,precision, recall, F1-score, and ROC AUC.
 This research contributes to the understanding of algorithm performance in IoT intrusion detection and provides a baseline for future comparative studies.

 **Keywords:** IoT Security, Anomaly Detection, Machine Learning, Intrusion Detection, Binary Classification